No Smoking Warning Letter to Tenant

 Dear Mr. John,

-I am writing this letter to warn you against your smoking inside your apartment and the building.
+I am writing this letter to warn you against smoking inside your apartment and the building.

 I do not intend to make you uncomfortable, so I am certain that you will follow the rules from now on.
 If you want, you can smoke outside the building.